-The estimated population in each WRZ is based on the 2016 Census data.
-The 2016 population is assigned to District Metering Areas (DMAs) by mapping the Central Statistics Office (CSO) data to DMA boundaries.
-Uisce Éireann is working with the CSO to map the 2022 Census population data to DMA boundaries.
-This updated data will be incorporated into our supply demand balance through the monitoring and feedback process outlined in section 8.3.8 of the Framework Plan.
+The estimated population currently living in each WRZ is based on the 2016 Census data.
+The 2016 population was assigned to District Metering Areas (DMAs) by mapping the Central Statistics Office (CSO) data to DMA boundaries.
+This was then used to determine current population at the WRZ level.